RellikDragon/overtime-app/README.md

  - X Update buttons on employee homepage so they show on mobile
  - X Update buttons to include timespan
  - X Update button sort order on employee homepage
- - Remove unnecessary nav bar buttons for managers
+ - X Remove unnecessary nav bar buttons for managers
  - Fix admin dashboard bug
  - Implement honeybadger for error reporting
  - Implement new relic for keeping the site alive